100xDevs-hkirat/Week-1-assignment/01-js/README.md

 3. Hard
    1. Calculator
    2. Todo List

+## Testing
+1. Follow the comment above each problem to run test for that problem
+3. To tests for all the problems of this week run ```npx jest ./tests/```

 #### Development Setup
 1. If you have Node.js locally, you should run these on your machine